Adam-Kosicki/Command-Line-Line-Counter/README.md

 # Command-Line-Line-Counter
-counts the number of lines in the output of a given command executed on the command line
+This project provides a C program that counts the number of lines in the output of a given command executed on the command line.
+The program takes command line arguments and constructs the command by concatenating them together.
+It then uses the popen() function to execute the command and read its output.
+The number of lines in the output is counted using a buffer and loop structure.
+The final count is printed to the console.
+This utility can be useful for quickly determining the number of lines produced by various command line operations.